sevanescence/c-model-viewer/README.md

 ```
 and obviously whatever debugging or optimization options you wish to use.
 Any compiler options should work fine with this program.

+> `Use -DDEBUG flag for mklog messages.
+If not enabled, mklog does nothing.`

 > There should be no arbitrary FPS caps as VSync is disabled, but let me know otherwise.

 ### Linux/MacOS